uniment/Objects.jl/README.md

 obj1 = Object(test1)
 ```

-Unfortunately, changes to an `Object`ified mutable struct won't be reflected:
+Note that `obj1` is a copy; changes to an `Object`ified mutable struct won't be reflected:

 ```julia
 mutable struct Test2 a; b end